Use this full-proof process for designing great web sites

 I can remember about 5 years ago when I first sat down to build the initial site for a web marketing firm I was just beginning.
 I opened up Photoshop, started a blank file and then just kinda stared at it for awhile.
 It’s not like I don’t know how to use Photoshop.
+This was the beginning of creating my process for designing great web sites.

 I was paralyzed by one question: What is supposed to go here?